-- B.2.4.9 Prior to the commencement of any capital project, Directors shall produce and submit for approval a detailed report to the Authority.
-This will include the purpose, benefits, risks, total projected cost, expenditure profile and full financial implications, both capital and revenue, of the proposed project. - B.2.4.10 Where provision is made within the Capital Programme for advance feasibility design and works, each Director may incur expenditure associated with the feasibility and initial design of future capital schemes with the approval of the Chief Finance Officer.
-Any expenditure incurred where a scheme does not proceed will be recharged to the Directorate's revenue budget. - B.2.4.11 To ensure that all capital proposals have undergone a project appraisal in accordance with guidance issued by the Chief Finance Officer. - B.2.4.12 To ensure that tenders and/or quotations are obtained and adequate records kept for all contracts in accordance with the Authority's Contract Standing Orders and Procurement Guide.

-- B.2.4.13 To ensure that all necessary approvals have been received from the Planning Authority or Government Departments where appropriate. - B.2.4.14 To prepare regular reports reviewing the capital programme provisions for their services.
+- B.2.4.8 Prior to the commencement of any capital project, Directors shall produce and submit for approval a detailed report to the Authority.
+This will include the purpose, benefits, risks, total projected cost, expenditure profile and full financial implications, both capital and revenue, of the proposed project. - B.2.4.9 Where provision is made within the Capital Programme for advance feasibility design and works, each Director may incur expenditure associated with the feasibility and initial design of future capital schemes with the approval of the Chief Finance Officer.
+Any expenditure incurred where a scheme does not proceed will be recharged to the Directorate's revenue budget. - B.2.4.10 To ensure that all capital proposals have undergone a project appraisal in accordance with guidance issued by the Chief Finance Officer. - B.2.4.11 To ensure that tenders and/or quotations are obtained and adequate records kept for all contracts in accordance with the Authority's Contract Standing Orders and Procurement Guide. - B.2.4.12 To ensure that all necessary approvals have been received from the Planning Authority or Government Departments where appropriate. - B.2.4.13 To prepare regular reports reviewing the capital programme provisions for their services.
 They should also prepare monitoring reports at least four times a year to the Policy and Resources Committee together with the Chief Finance Officer.
 These reports should include any variation in contract costs greater than the amount approved within the Capital Programme.
-Directors may meet cost increases of up to and including £25,000 by virement from savings elsewhere within their capital programme or revenue budget, subject to the agreement of the Chief Finance Officer. - B.2.4.15 To prepare and submit jointly with the Chief Finance Officer a report to Policy and Resources Committee where expenditure on a capital scheme varies by more than £25,000 or 10% of the original estimate or where a scheme of £25,000 or more is substituted for another (both schemes being subject to separate approval). - B.2.4.16 To obtain Chief Finance Officer approval for carry forwards of year-end capital underspends, other than when funded from scheme specific resources.
-Where projects are overspent, this will be the first call on the Directorate's capital allocation in the subsequent year's programme. - B.2.4.17 To ensure that credit arrangements, such as leasing agreements, are not entered into without the prior consultation with and the approval of the Chief Finance Officer and, if applicable, approval of the scheme through the capital programme. - B.2.4.18 To consult with the Chief Finance Officer and to obtain Authority approval where the Director proposes to bid for supported borrowing or other external funding to support expenditure that has not already been included in the approved Capital Programme.
+Directors may meet cost increases of up to and including £25,000 or 10%, of the original budget, whichever is the lesser figure. by virement from savings elsewhere within their capital programme or revenue budget, subject to the agreement of the Chief Finance Officer. - B.2.4.14 To obtain Chief Finance Officer approval for carry forwards of year-end capital underspends, other than when funded from scheme specific resources.
+Where projects are overspent, this will be the first call on the Directorate's capital allocation in the subsequent year's programme.

+- B.2.4.15 To ensure that credit arrangements, such as leasing agreements, are not entered into without the prior consultation with and the approval of the Chief Finance Officer and, if applicable, approval of the scheme through the capital programme. - B.2.4.16 To consult with the Chief Finance Officer and to obtain Authority approval where the Director proposes to bid for supported borrowing or other external funding to support expenditure that has not already been included in the approved Capital Programme.